 EDIT: As Homeylover pointed out in the comments, there is also no column-level encryption, or support for Single Sign-On (SSO) solutions other than OKTA, which means there's no SAML plugin, and no LDAP authentication.
 There is however, LDAP synchronization available in Express according to The ServiceNow blog; just not authentication.

-This is a difficult thing to discuss, as each organization can have its' own negotiated licensing scheme for Enterprise.
+This is a difficult thing to discuss, as each organization can have its own negotiated licensing scheme for Enterprise.
+I am not a representative of ServiceNow, so I couldn't tell you anything about what ServiceNow might actually charge you.
+All prices in this article are based on my research (and what other articles have stated).
 That said, Enterprise seems to come in at around $100 per ITIL user (ITIL users are "IT Process" users, and are generally any users with roles that go beyond a self-service interface for getting things done).
 ServiceNow Express however, is around $50 per fulfiller/approver user per month.

 Licensing is not the only cost to consider though, and according to one cloud services management company, a professional services kickstart package for ServiceNow Enterprise starts at around $70,000 for the implementation (although with us, that cost is significantly less than you're likely to find elsewhere).
 With Express, on the other hand, it would not be inconceivable to simply use it out of the box, or customize it only a bit for a much lower cost (implementation might run only around a few thousand dollars, depending on how customized you wanted the instance.
 We are working on one Express implementation that will come in under $10,000, including training!).
 Express is built with this lower level of customization in mind and, as we discussed above, if you wanted more than basic customization, you may need to upgrade to Enterprise.